callendera/MilestoneProject4/README.md

 ### UX Stories: Testing / Manual Testing
 All features were tested on Google Chrome, Internet Explorer, and Firefox.
 Mobile/Tablet features were tested on Apple and Samsung devices.
 Everything was tested using a wide range of screensizes.
+I was on a time crunch with this project, So I decided to just write a few tests for a few things in the app and then I tried to compensate with extensive manual testing throughout the project.
 * Accounts App - As a user I want to:
     * Login:
         * After coming to the home page,